Here are three practical steps to begin the process of forgiveness.

 We must repent and recognize our inability to merit forgiveness.
 And then, by faith, we must accept the Messiah Yeshua as our personal atonement for sin.

-As a younger believer, I was often taught that forgiveness of others was based on another’s repentance.
-In other words, I believed that an individual who wanted my forgiveness needed to apologize first for the way they hurt me in order to earn my forgiveness.
-I want to tell you that this is unbiblical and it does not work in practice.
-Moreover, you will eat your heart out and become bitter toward the person for whom you are waiting–sometimes for a lifetime–to repent and take responsibility for what they did to you.
+As a younger believer, I was often taught that forgiveness of others was based on the other’s repentance.
+In other words, I believed that an individual who wanted my forgiveness needed to apologize first for the way they hurt me to earn my forgiveness.
+I want to tell you that this is contrary to the biblical teaching and does not work in practice.
+Moreover, this method usually results in harboring bitterness toward the person for whom you are waiting—sometimes for a lifetime—to repent and take responsibility for what they did to you.
 Forgiveness is not earned; it is granted freely, as a gift.

 When we forgive others, it shows that we understand what it means to be forgiven by God Himself.
 We did not earn His forgiveness any more than others will earn ours.
 We will never deserve forgiveness any more than others will deserve ours.
-Extending forgiveness is always a decision on our part to release others from their sin debt to us and to clear the path for reconciliation and restoration, which can only take place if the other person responds similarly.
+Extending forgiveness is always a decision on our part to release others from their sin debt to us, deliver it to God to judge, and to clear the path for reconciliation and restoration, which can only take place if the other person responds similarly.

 The Paper Chicken: A Chasidic Tale of Forgiveness

-A chasidic tale (stories told by ultra-religious Jewish people who tend to view life through the Law as well as through Jewish mysticism) describes the link between being forgiven and forgiving others.
+A Chasidic tale (story told by ultra-religious Jewish people who tend to view life through the Law as well as through Jewish mysticism) describes the link between being forgiven and forgiving others.

-Once, on the evening before Yom Kippur, one of the chasidim of Rabbi Elimelech of Lizhensk (a city in Russia) asked his Rebbe (a revered Chasidic Rabbi) to allow him to see how he, Rabbi Elimelech, observed the custom of kaparot (the killing of a chicken and shedding the animal’s blood as a reminder of what was done in the Temple).
+Once, on the evening before Yom Kippur, one of the chassidim of Rabbi Elimelech of Lizhensk [a city in Russia] asked his Rebbe [a revered Chasidic rabbi] to allow him to see how he, Rabbi Elimelech, observes the custom of kaparot [the killing of a chicken and shedding the animal’s blood as a reminder of what was done in the Temple].

 “How I do kaparot?” repeated Rabbi Elimelech.
 “How do you do kaparot?”

-“Please,” begged the chasid, “I’ve been traveling all day, and I want to rest awhile.
-I don’t need a room, I’ll just curl up in a corner for a few hours and be on my way.”
+“Please,” begged the chassid, “I’ve been traveling all day, and I want to rest awhile.
+I don’t need a room—I’ll just curl up in a corner for a few hours and be on my way.”

 “O.K.,” said Moshe.
 “We’ll be closing up shortly, and then you can get some sleep.”

-After much shouting, cajoling, and threatening, Moshe succeeded in herding his clientele of drunken peasants out the door.
-The chairs and tables were stacked in a corner, and the room, which also served as the tavern keeper’s living quarters, readied for the night.
+After much shouting, cajoling and threatening, Moshe succeeded in herding his clientele of drunken peasants out the door.
+The chairs and tables were stacked in a corner, and the room, which also served as the tavern-keeper’s living quarters, readied for the night.
 Midnight had long passed, and the hour of kaparot was approaching.
-The chasid, wrapped in his blanket under a table, feigned sleep but kept watch in the darkened room, determined not to miss anything.
+The chassid, wrapped in his blanket under a table, feigned sleep, but kept watch in the darkened room, determined not to miss anything.

 “Yentel,” he now called to his wife, “bring me the second notebook.”

-This, too, was a diary, listing all of the troubles and misfortunes that had befallen him in the course of the year.
-On this day Moshe was beaten by a gang of peasants, on that day his child fell ill.
-Once, in the dead of winter, the family had frozen for several nights for lack of firewood.
-Another time, their cow had died, and there was no milk until enough rubles had been saved to buy another.
+This, too, was a diary—of all the troubles and misfortunes that had befallen him in the course of the year.
+On this day Moshe was beaten by a gang of peasants, on that day his child fell ill; once, in the dead of winter, the family had frozen for several nights for lack of firewood; another time their cow had died, and there was no milk until enough rubles had been saved to buy another.